finem4n/LaTeX-CV-multilang-template/README.md

 Since switching languages makes use of symbolic links, *this template does not work on Windows machines without further adaptations*.

-Please remember to install LaTeX packages.
+Please ensure that all required LaTeX packages are installed, especially `babel.sty` and `optional.sty`.

 ## What Makes This Template Special?